Healthcare expenditure statistics

 Healthcare expenditure – methodology

-Commission Regulation (EU) 2015/359 of 4 March 2015 implementing Regulation (EC) No 1338/2008 as regards statistics on healthcare expenditure and financing paves the way for healthcare expenditure data collection according to SHA 2011 methodology.
-The Regulation applies to data from reference year 2014 onwards and hence the information shown in this article presents a harmonised set of data based on this methodology.
-Note that in some certain cases, EU Member States and non-member countries have been able to provide historical data covering one or more years prior to the 2014 reference period; these data are presented in Eurostat’s online database.
+Commission Regulation (EU) 2015/359 of 4 March 2015 implementing Regulation (EC) No 1338/2008 as regards statistics on healthcare expenditure and financing is the legal basis for data collection according to SHA 2011 methodology for healthcare expenditure.
+The regulation applies to data from reference year 2014 to 2020 and therefore the information for the most recent years shown in this article presents a harmonised set of data based on this methodology.

-Statistics on healthcare expenditure are documented in this background article which provides more information on the scope of the data, the legal framework, the methodology employed, as well as related concepts and definitions.
+Statistics on healthcare expenditure are documented in a background article which provides more information on the scope of the data, the legal framework, the methodology employed, as well as related concepts and definitions.

-In May 2016, the European Commission adopted a strategic plan for promoting health and food safety for the period 2016-2020.
-This reaffirmed the mission of the Directorate-General for Health and Food Safety, namely, to: improve and protect human health, and support the modernisation of Europe’s health systems; ensure that all food, feed and medicinal products marketed in the EU are safe and that EU standards are promoted globally; protect animal health and welfare and plant health; contribute to a well-functioning and fair internal market in food, feed, agricultural and medical products.
-As regards human health, the plan focuses on efforts for better public health and better access, effectiveness and resilience within health systems.
+The European Commission adopted a Strategic Plan for the period 2020–2024.
 In order to improve the quality and effectiveness of public expenditure and contribute to prosperity and social cohesion, the European Commission seeks to provide expertise on health systems and support actions that help prevent and reduce the impact of ill-health on individuals and economies, while encouraging and supporting innovation and the uptake of modern technologies for better care delivery and cost-effectiveness.

 General health statistics articles